jessicayjm/span_alignment_annotation_tool/Readme.md

 #### Data upload and download

-All data files are `json` format.
+All data files are in `json` format.

 ##### Project upload format

-Here is a simple sample of the project upload format
+Here is a simple example of the project upload format:

 ```
 {